drobin04/Dashboardify/to-do.md

 * Added logic to detect DB file not existing, direct user to Setup page, functions on Setup page to re-create/prepare and/or delete the database.
 This is done to support getting the project into a state suitable for github cloning / reproduction.
 * Added Setup for siteurlconfig, and redirect to force entry if empty.

+## 12/13 Bugfix Finished - New User Experience / First widget creation bugged
+Upon brand new DB creation, some weird GUID appears in the URL bar for 'SelectDashboardID', and when creating a first widget, it seemingly doesn't get saved to this dashboard.
+It will save the widget and load the widget properly the next time the page is loaded.

+Notes:
+* It's the DashboardRecID being messed up here....
+* When dashboard is created, it gets a RecID, but then a DashboardID.
+RecID is an autonumber but DashboardID is a GUID.
+* When saving the WIDGET, it tries to save the widget under the new Dashboard GUID, which doesn't get stored into the widget.dashboard ID field because it's an INTEGER ONLY field.
+* WHEN LOADING THE DASHBOARD, Dashboard ID is getting populated as the RecID autonumber and NOT the dashboardID GUID, possibly as a result of issues with this bug in the past that couldn't be solved at the time.

+* Changed Widget.DashboardID from Integer to TEXT
+* Changed index.php to load dashboard from the user and set dashboard ID to the GUID value / Dashboard ID field, NOT the recID autonumber field.
+* Changed index.php to populate the NewWidget.php form with the GUID
+* Verified index.php properly loads widgets where dashboard ID = GUID (should happen automatically after other steps done)
+* Tested afterwards that NewDashboard functionality works

 # Scrapped Ideas